malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 So, what kinds of trains of thought can be entertained by a given computational processing system?
 Answer: those that provide utility according to the given system's function in maximising evolutionary survival.

-There are fascinating philosophical discussions that can stem from this idea, like asking what kinds of thought we have never had and will never have simply because our evolved structures are incapable of entertaining them [citation?].
+There are fascinating philosophical discussions that can stem from this idea, like asking what kinds of thought we have never had and will never have simply because our evolved structures are incapable of entertaining them (McGinn, 1989, 1991).
 But I am more interested in something a little more concrete.

 The first key message I wish to convey is simply the fact that representational and interpretational capacity is not arbitrarily large - it is finite, and tuned according to specific needs.
 Thus the trains of thought that are possible according to a given system are _constrained_ by that system.